ShivanisharmaF128/Speech-_to_Text.python/README.md

-#🎙️ Speech-to-Text App Using Python
+# 🎙️Speech-to-Text App Using Python

 A simple and efficient Speech-to-Text (STT) application built with Python and the SpeechRecognition library.
 This project captures live microphone input and converts spoken words into written text using Google's speech recognition API.